npcole/npyscreen/docs/Documentation.rst

    These offer a single option - the label is generated from the attribute *name*, as for titled widgets.
 The attribute *value* is either true or false.

    The function whenToggled(self) is called when the user toggles the state of the checkbox.
 You can overload it.

+CheckBoxMultiline, RoundCheckBoxMultiline
+	This widgets allow the label of the checkbox to be more than one line long.
+The name of the widget should be specified as a list or tuple of strings.

 Button